iac-nyc/courseView/README.md

 ```
 I no longer have subscription at Treehouse.
+This site will not retrieve any data from their server.
 ```

 ###  https://iac-nyc.github.io/courseView/